ruiyang00/aca_dlis_review/README.md

 - Time ACA on APEX: [Persistent Memory Emulator](https://pmem.io/blog/2016/02/how-to-emulate-persistent-memory/).
 For this attack, we need use DRAM to emulate persistent memory by reconfigring kernel settings.

 # 3. Dependencies for Attacks
-Datasets (Longitudes, Longlat, Lognormal, YCSB) used in this paper could be found in [ALEX](https://github.com/microsoft/ALEX) repo
+Datasets (Longitudes, Longlat, Lognormal, YCSB) used in this paper could be found in [ALEX](https://github.com/microsoft/ALEX) repo.